ashishxcse/xNote/README.md

-# xBookHub — Full Stack python Django Library Management System
+# xNote — Full Stack python Django Todo List

 ##  Project Overview

-**xBookHub** is a full-stack web application designed to manage a digital library system.
-It allows users to **add, view, update, and delete books**, providing a complete CRUD-based solution.
+**xNote** is a full-stack web application designed to manage a Todo List.
+It allows users to **add, view, update, and delete task**, providing a complete CRUD-based solution.

 This project demonstrates and shows my hands on experiance on **backend development, frontend templating, and database integration** using **Python** **Django** ,**MVT architecture** and **Bootstrap**.